What are the best portable air compressors for your RV? It’s essential to maintain proper RV tire pressure for your safety and to protect your RV.

 2. Horsepower (HP)

 The concept of horsepower was invented by the engineer James Watt.
-Watts are used to measuring mechanical and electrical power.
+Watts are used to measure mechanical and electrical power.
 One unit of horsepower is equal to 746 watts.

 When it comes to air compressors, manufacturers do not always explain the term “horsepower” well to potential buyers.
 If you purchase an air compressor rated at 6-HP that operates using a voltage of 120, it would only actually be able to produce a horsepower rating of 2-HP.